SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 Yes, by all means: do whatever the _zeitgeist_ and _l'esprit du temps_ nudge you to do, so long as you get your people vaccinated.
-(On the left, in German: "Impfen hilft, auch allen die du liebst", or "Vaccination helps, also everyone you love".
-On the right, in
+- On the left, in German: "Impfen hilft, auch allen die du liebst", or "Vaccination helps, also everyone you love".
-French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desireable effects".
-Indeed.)
+- On the right, in French: "Oui, le vaccin put avoir des effets d&eacute;sirables", or "Yes, the vaccine can have desireable effects".

+Indeed!

 So that's the sitch.
-The sitch is not good.
+The sitch is bad.

 ## Some thngs are happening (slowly, but at least happening)